-Understanding moving averages and how to use them for buy targets
+Understanding how to use moving averages as buy targets

-In this article, we'll discuss what moving averages to use and how to best use them.
+In this article, we'll discuss what moving averages to use and how to best use them in your long-term portfolio.

 Why use moving averages?

-This is important because it can help avoid buying into sell pressure.
+Moving averages help investors understand a stock's overall trend, or the direction it is moving.
+This is important to help avoid buying into any considerable sell pressure.
 While it is a viable strategy to buy certain stocks on a dip in share price (see our blog post on buying the dip), any continuation of the downward trend could scare you out.

-The Bowser Game Plan suggests cutting losers when they drop 50%, but trend analysis can help you avoid that situation altogether.
+The Bowser Game Plan suggests cutting losers when they drop 50%, but trend analysis can proactively help avoid such scenarios.

 Moving averages smooth out a stock's price data with a line showing average price over time.
-If sloped upward, the trend is bullish.
-If they are sloped downward the trend is bearish.
+If sloped upward, the trend is bullish, indicating a higher probability of buying pressure.
+If sloped downward the trend is bearish, indicating a higher probability of selling pressure.

-They can be set to any number of "periods" over any timeframe.
+Moving averages can be customized to show the average price over any number of "periods" across any timeframe.

-This line not only shows whether the trend is bullish (prices are moving up) or bearish (prices are moving down), but also can act as support.
-If your platform does not support EMAs, then Simple Moving Averages (SMAs) will work too.
+For long-term investing, the 20 Exponential Moving Average (20 EMA) on the weekly timeframe is most effective.
+This line not only shows whether the trend is bullish (prices are moving up) or bearish (prices are moving down), but also acts as support level (an area where buyers often step in).
+If your platform does not give the option for EMAs, then Simple Moving Averages (SMAs) will work too.

-Below is a weekly chart of Deswell Industries (DSWL) with the 20 EMA added:
+Below is a weekly chart of Research Solutions (RSSS) with the 20 EMA added:

 If the 20 EMA is sloped downward, the stock is in a bearish trend and you should avoid buying shares.
 For this strategy to work effectively, the 20 EMA must be sloped upward.